lucas42/lucos_authentication/README.md

 `docker-compose up -d`

 ## Building
-The build is configured to run in Dockerhub when a commit is pushed to the master branch in github.
+The build is configured to run in Dockerhub when a commit is pushed to the `main` branch in github.